 With 2020 around the corner, one of the big questions we hear from operators and enterprises is “How do we get to 5G from here?”
 For most operators, the answer is to build a non-standalone 5G network using the existing 4G core and transport networks you have today.

-At Affirmed, the seamless transformation between 4G and 5G has always been our core mission We’ve done this by building a virtualized evolved packet core (vEPC) solution that could gracefully transition to 5G.
+At Affirmed, the seamless transformation between 4G and 5G has always been the core mission We’ve done this by building a virtualized evolved packet core (vEPC) solution that could gracefully transition to 5G.
 For example, operators can easily add network slicing capabilities, video optimization, CGNAT firewall security, and other value-added services to our vEPC solution to create 5G services.
 It’s part of what we call our native cloud approach, meaning that everything we’ve built is designed to run in a cloud architecture for optimal scale, speed/performance, and resiliency.

 What’s Next for the 5G Revolution?

 The immediate future of the revolution will be “pure” 5G networks or what the industry calls 5G standalone networks.
-Our UnityCloud solution is one of the industry’s first standalone 5G platforms, designed for environments where new 5G services can be quickly created, deployed and (if needed) decommissioned.
+Our UnityCloud solution is one of the industry’s first standalone 5G platforms, designed for environments where new 5G services can be quickly created, deployed, and (if needed) decommissioned.
 The same “fail fast” environment that companies like Amazon and Google use—to level the playing field between telco operators and their cloud-based competitors.

 Telcos understand that they won’t be able to compete with the big cloud providers for new enterprise services revenue until their networks are competitive.
 That means adding network orchestration and automation capabilities, operating “non-stop” networks that remain online even during upgrades, and delivering service assurance to enterprises with deeper, real-time visibility into network traffic and performance.